Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 - **Network Code** &mdash; Represents the code of the network and shall be expressed with two character
 - **Station Code** &mdash; Represents the code of the station that contains the digitizer.
 - **Location Code** &mdash; A two character numerical code representing the recording site (where the sensor is deployed).
 For each station, the location code shall be unique.
 - **Channel Code** &mdash; The three character channel code shall follow the standard naming convention described [here](https://ds.iris.edu/ds/nodes/dmc/data/formats/seed-channel-naming/).
 The first letter represents the band code, the second the instrument code and the third the orientation code.
-For instance, typical $14 Hz$ or $15 Hz$ omni-directional geophones code would be GP?, where ? would be the component number (1, 2 or 3), if the sensor orientation is arbitrary.
-If it is oriented along the north, east and z axis, the
+For instance, typical $14 Hz$ or $15 Hz$ omni-directional geophones code would be GP?, where ? is replaced be the component number (1, 2 or 3), if the sensor orientation is arbitrary.
+If it is oriented along the north, east and z axis, the component would be represented by the N, E, Z.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzU4MTE4OTcxLC0xMzczNzAyMzU3LC0xMz
+eyJoaXN0b3J5IjpbMzg0NzYyMTU5LC0xMzczNzAyMzU3LC0xMz
 g1OTcwMzUwXX0=
 -->